hexerve/time-zone-converter/README.md

 green is used to show it is under working hours red shows out of working hour
 * Click on Schedule button to select the time
+* Edit comment if required
+* Click on submit button to notify requester

 ### Stack: